As hyperlink is a link from a web page to another location, activated by clicking on a highlighted word, image or web page UI element (like a button).

 Most users scan web pages rather than read them closely.
 Links stand out.
 Providing meaningful labels for your links will let your users easily see where or what a link will take them to.

-Don't use a URL (web address) as the text for a link
+Don't use a URL as the text for a link

-URLs can be difficult to read or understand and are often ugly.
-Name the target of the link rather than use its web address.
+URLs can be difficult to read or understand and generally not user friendly.
+It is much better to name the target of the link using descriptive language.

-Try instead: For more information please visit the Afebrile Seizures Clinical Practise Guideline.
+- Try instead: For more information please visit the Afebrile Seizures Clinical Practice Guideline.

 Clearly label linked documents or resources